‘Tell-tail’ signs of a happy pet

 More than skin-deep

 The condition of your pet’s coat and skin is another great indicator of health.
-An animal that is fit and well looked after will have a soft and glossy coat.
-Happy cats groom regularly and put a lot of heart into it, almost taking pride in their beauty ritual.
-On the other hand, a dull and greasy coat that is coarse to the touch could point to an underlying health problem.
+An animal that is fit and well looked-after will have a soft and glossy coat.
+Happy cats groom regularly and put a lot of heart into it, almost taking pride in this daily ritual.

 A helping hand